rordi/rordi.github.io/index.md

 But people typically call me *Didi*.

-I am an IT and publishing professional with over 15 years of professional experience and currently serving as an IT Project Manager at [MDPI AG](https://www.mdpi.com/), which I re-joined in August 2020.
+I am a senior IT and publishing professional with over 15 years of professional experience and currently serving as an IT Project Manager at [MDPI AG](https://www.mdpi.com/), which I re-joined in August 2020.
 Before I served as the CEO of [ditoy](https://www.ditoy.com/), a boutique digital agency in Zurich, servicing clients in a variety of industries from 2018 to 2020.
 During 2016-2017 I was in a contracting role for [IWF AG](https://www.iwf.ch/) as a software engineer.

 I originally joined the Molecular Diversity Preservation International association (MDPI) in August 2005 as Dr. Shu-Kun Lin’s assistant and, in 2010, co-founded MDPI AG, the publishing branch of the association.
 I subsequently served in the CEO and CTO roles of MDPI AG until my resignation in 2015.
 I also gained invaluable first-hand experience as an Assistant and Managing Editor of several journals including the *International Journal of Molecular Sciences* in 2006, and *Marine Drugs* and *Entropy* in 2007-2008.
 In 2008 I remotely trained the first editor that was hired by MDPI in China.